Located three miles south of present-day Newcastle in Young County, Texas, Fort Belknap is one of the many posts along the Texas Forts Trail.

-The Army set up a string of forts: Martin Scott, in 1848; and Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
+The Army set up a string of forts, including Martin Scott, in 1848; and Forts Worth, Gates, Graham, Croghan, Duncan, Lincoln, the following year.
 But the rapidly advancing line of settlement soon brought new outcries from the frontiersmen.
-Another system of forts came into being: Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark, the next year.
+Another system of forts then came into being, including Forts Belknap and Phantom Hill, in 1851; and Forts Chadbourne, McKavett, and Clark the following year.

-The northern anchor, Belknap, on the Brazos River, was the nearest to the dangerous Kiowa and Comanche country.
-Besides watching out for settlers, Forts Belknap and Phantom Hill guarded the Fort Smith-El Paso Road, a major link in the transcontinental route pioneered in 1849 by Captain Randolph B. Marcy.
+On the Brazos River, the northern anchor, Belknap, was the nearest to the dangerous Kiowa and Comanche country.
+Besides watching out for settlers, Forts Belknap and Phantom Hill guarded the Fort Smith-El Paso Road, a significant link in the transcontinental route pioneered in 1849 by Captain Randolph B. Marcy.

 Marcy returned to Fort Belknap in 1854 to help Indian Agent Robert S. Neighbors survey and establish two Indian reservations.
 The State authorized the reservations in response to Neighbors’ humanitarian efforts, which had begun as early as 1845 and included the negotiation of peace treaties between the Indians and white settlers.
-In 1854-55 he and Marcy founded the Brazos Agency, a few miles south of Fort Belknap; and the Comanche Reservation (Comanche Reserve), 45 miles to the west, guarded by Camp Cooper.
-Within three years, more than 1,100 peaceful Indians from various small tribes had settled around the Brazos Agency, but only 400 Comanche moved onto the Comanche Reservation.
+In 1854-55 he and Marcy founded the Brazos Agency, a few miles south of Fort Belknap, and the Comanche Reservation (Comanche Reserve), 45 miles to the west, guarded by Camp Cooper.
+More than 1,100 peaceful Indians from various small tribes had settled around the Brazos Agency within three years, but only 400 Comanche moved onto the Comanche Reservation.
 Under Neighbors’ tutelage, the reservation Indians relinquished their nomadic ways and took up agriculture.

 In the early 1850’s large numbers of Regulars, often bolstered by Texas Rangers and State troops, did their best to deal with Indian raids, but success was not found until Colonel Albert S. Johnston’s newly organized 2d Cavalry Regiment arrived in December 1855 and dispersed among the forts in the chain.